 While performance bonds go back thousands of years, it wasn’t until the late 1800s that the federal government took notice of a significant failure rate among the private firms performing work on public construction projects.

-What do bond companies look at when underwriting?
+What do bond companies look at for bond underwriting?

 There are three primary factors that surety bond companies take into account when determining the risk of underwriting a bond: a bond type, bond amount, and the applicant’s financial strength and credit quality.
 The higher the risk, the higher the surety bond premium.